 Each commit includes a reason which explains why ALM Octane considers it related to the failure (for example, error in stacktrace).
 A tooltip on the reason indicates the degree of confidence in this association, so that the more ALM Octane is confident that the commit is related to the failure, the higher the percentage displayed in the tooltip.
 Commits with a higher degree of confidence are displayed higher on the list than those with lower confidence.

 Tip: A dotted line around a committer indicates that the related commit is from a previous build.

-The commit is related to a feature or application module that is assigned to the test.
+The commit is related to a feature that is assigned to the test.